zdchan/GraspXL/README.md

 ## Installation

 For good practice for Python package management, it is recommended to use virtual environments (e.g., `virtualenv` or `conda`) to ensure packages from different projects do not interfere with each other.
+Python3.8 is supported.

 ### RaiSim setup